JeffreySarnoff/AlignedAllocs.jl/docs/src/index.md

 #### Julia's Memory type (MemoryRef) is now a cornerstone feature of AlignedAllocs

-- Aligned memory obtains
+- Aligned memory is provided
-  - backing a Vector{T}
-    -  or a Matrix{T} or a Array{T,N}
+  - backing a Vector{T} or an Array{T,N}
-  - backing a FixedLengthVector{T}
-    -  or a FixedLengthMatrix{T} or a FixedSizeArray{T,N}
+  - backing a FixedSizeVector{T} or a FixedSizeArray{T,N}

 - Aligned memory is obtained
   - either uninitialized or zeroed
-  - without offseting
+  - without offsets into another memory object
-  - without copying
+  - without copying from another memory source

 - System local cache line size is determined during precompilation
   - this becomes the default alignment